- Home

 Historical manhua (set in ancient China) uses elaborate address systems: '皇上' (huangshang, Your Majesty), '本座' (benzuo, this seat/this lord -- self-referential), '小姐' (xiaojie, young lady of nobility), '公子' (gongzi, young lord/nobleman's son).
 Spanish has its own formal address traditions (Su Majestad, Senor, Senorita), but the mapping isn't straightforward -- Chinese honorifics encode specific social hierarchies that Spanish formality doesn't have.
 The tool maps these to the closest Spanish equivalents while preserving the hierarchical relationships between characters.

-Common Manhua Phrases & SFX
+Common Chinese to Spanish Manhua Phrases

 | Original | Romanization | Meaning | Spanish |